mchemwotie/IP7/README.md

  ## Technologies Used
 Installed kubernetes tools such minikube, kubectl tools to facilitate deployment of containers to kubernetes.
 Installed docker.
 Google CLoud SDK Shell was used to push gcloud and kubectl commands.

+## To create or update the resources defined in yaml files :
+kubectl apply -f frontend.yaml. kubectl apply -f backend.yaml.

 ## Licence/Copyright
 For licence/copyright information check on the Licence.md file.